 Featured photo: Bernard Thiry

-Cinnamon and cassia were immensely valuable, and cinnamon in particular was prized in the Mediterranean.
+Cinnamon and cassia were immensely valuable, and cinnamon, in particular, was prized in the Mediterranean.
 Both spices were given as gifts to gods and emperors.
 An inscription records such a gift to the temple of Apollo at Miletus in Thebes, which dates back to the early 7th century BC.
-Pliny states that a pound of cassia or cinnamon could cost up to 10 months’ worth of a laborers’ wages.
-Later, Roman Emperor Nero burnt a year’s worth of cinnamon and myrrh for the funeral of his wife.
+Pliny states that a pound of cassia or cinnamon could cost up to 10 months’ worth of laborers’ wages.
+Later, Roman Emperor Nero burnt a year’s worth of cinnamon and myrrh for his wife’s funeral.

 Exodus 32:23–24 distinguishes between cinnamon and cassia.
-Cinnamon was more expensive, and its aroma was regarded to be superior to cassia.
+Cinnamon was more expensive, and its aroma was superior to cassia.
 Cassia was often used as an adulterant of cinnamon.
 The recipe for Holy Anointing Oil calls for twice as much cinnamon as cassia.
 Although this distinction is blurred today, as both spices are called cinnamon, true cinnamon is still valued higher than cassia.
-Cinnamon is used extensively all over the world in cuisine, confections, cosmetics, soaps, and incense.
+Cinnamon is used worldwide in cuisine, confections, cosmetics, medicine, soaps, and incense.

 For more: Holy Herbs; Modern Connections to Ancient Plants